jackycamp/enza/README.md

 # enza

-A fast and light TUI diff viewer.
+A fast and efficient terminal-based code diff viewer.

+> enza is still a work-in-progress and is not yet stable, features and functionality are subject to change without notice.
+Thank you.

 ## Quick start